Aizaz0300/Aizaz0300/README.md

-# 👋 Hello, I'm Muhammad Aizaz
+# 👋 Hi, I'm Muhammad Aizaz

 I'm a **Full Stack Developer** passionate about building scalable, efficient, and modern web applications.
 With expertise in both frontend and backend technologies, I create seamless user experiences and robust backend solutions. 🚀